Whether you’re a project manager for a larger general contractor or a brand new GC, one thing’s for sure:

 - Check their license.

-- Fill out W-9s and 1099s as part of your final agreement.
+- Fill out W-9 and 1099 forms as part of your final agreement.

 - Get copies of insurance and bonds.

-Follow these steps and you’ll find that hiring a subcontractor can be quick and easy, especially when you build in communication expectations right up front.
-Do that and you can know that you've done everything you can to foster a healthy professional relationship with the subs on your site.
+Follow these steps, and you’ll find that hiring a subcontractor can be quick and easy.
+Remember: Good communication (especially upfront) is key.
+With clear expectations from the start, you can foster a healthy, professional relationship with subcontractors on all your sites.